-Early Learning is a high priority for the Prince Rupert School District and through the the Aboriginal Education Department, runs programs to support families and our youngest learners including PALS (Parents as Literacy Supporters), POPS (Parents of Primary Students) and Summer Read and Play.
+Early Learning is a high priority for the Prince Rupert School District and through the the Indigenous Education Department, runs programs to support families and our youngest learners including PALS (Parents as Literacy Supporters), POPS (Parents of Primary Students) and Summer Read and Play.

-Our partnership is a shared responsibility dedicated to creating a community which values, respects and appreciates Aboriginal languages, cultures, histories, knowledge, skills and people as integral to the education system and life-long learning process.
+Our partnership is a shared responsibility dedicated to creating a community which values, respects and appreciates Indigenous languages, cultures, histories, knowledge, skills and people as integral to the education system and life-long learning process.

 Services for Learning

 The Indigenous Education Department has created high-quality, culturally appropriate materials to be used by learners and educators in the district.
 These materials support the new BC curriculum and provide authentic local Indigenous perspectives and worldviews.
 Workshops conducted by the department enable teachers to implement locally developed curriculum as well as other authentic curricular resources in the classroom.
 Wap Sigagtgyet also houses the Indigenous Education Resource Library which gives educators and learners access to a wide variety of resources including books, videos and physical artifacts and kits that are available for classroom use.

 Sm'algya̱x is offered from Kindergarten to grade five in all of our elementary schools and in grades 6- 12 in our Middle School and Secondary schools.
 An integrated Resource Package (IRP) has been approved as a Ministry authorized course.
 Sm'algya̱x 11 ans 12 meet the second language requirement for university entrance.

 Its important to learn the history of where you come from or where you live.

 When people found out about my culture, it was like all of a sudden it altered who I was as a person.